JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.2/notesDatabases.md

 <img src="https://raw.githubusercontent.com/JachymT/a-level-cs-blog/main/Computer%20Systems/1.3/1.3.2/images/query1.JPG" height="400">

 ## Forms
 A simplified way to access a database entry, or add new entries.
 They make it clear which data is being presented.
-The image is an example of a form made on the *students database*.
+The image is an example of a form made on the *Students* database.

 <img src="https://raw.githubusercontent.com/JachymT/a-level-cs-blog/main/Computer%20Systems/1.3/1.3.2/images/Form.JPG" height="400">